 Keep it simple.
 A spreadsheet works if you update it weekly.

-A successful social media strategy helps you stay visible, connect with your audience, and actually move the needle, not just fill space on a feed.
+A successful social media strategy maintains visibility, connects with your audience, and moves business metrics, not just fills space on a feed.

 Conducting Competitive Analysis

-Competitive analysis refines your social strategy by examining how competitors engage with various age groups, making your content more relevant.
-This analysis tracks performance metrics to evaluate results and adjust tactics to increase customer inquiries.
+Competitive analysis refines your social strategy by examining how competitors engage with different demographics and tracking performance metrics to adjust tactics that increase customer inquiries.

-Competitor insights inform social strategies that connect with your audience through regular posting, educational content, and a consistent voice across platforms.
-Tools like Sprout Social monitor performance against goals, while effective strategies measure success and maintain a competitive advantage.
+Competitor insights inform strategies connecting with your audience through regular posting, educational content, and a consistent voice across platforms.
+Tools like Sprout Social monitor performance against goals while measuring success and maintaining a competitive advantage.

 Build Content Pillars to Stay Consistent

-Content pillars consist of 3–5 recurring topics that structure your social media marketing plan and maintain a consistent brand voice across platforms.
+Content pillars are 3–5 recurring topics that structure your social media marketing plan and maintain brand voice consistency across platforms

 Each pillar supports your business objectives and strengthens your overall content marketing efforts.
 For example: